Sunniside, Weardale

 Sunniside is a small rural village to the east of Tow Law and north of Crook in County Durham, England.

-Sunniside has two pubs, and a former post office.
+Sunniside has one pub, and a former post office.
 There is a collection of newly built homes in the west of the village, called The Paddock.
 There are five streets, Gladstone Terrace, Flag Terrace, Front Street (the main street) Garden Terrace, and a little offshoot along a back road to Roddymoor, called Grahams Cottages.

 Geography

 Sunniside is one of the highest villages within the County of Durham, at 1000 ft above sea level.